 The Ace: From the point of view of most others around him.

-Angry Black Man: Other than being relatively fair-skinned (Alethi are on the lighter side of tanned), he fits this trope to a T. He's a member of a discriminated group, harboring massive justified hatred towards all members of the oppressing group, and makes more trouble for himself by making this hatred clear to anyone and everyone he meets.
+Angry Black Man: While discrimination in the Alethi culture is generally along the lines of eye color rather than skin shade, Kaladin fits the spirit of this trope in a number of ways.
+He's a member of a discriminated group, harboring massive justified hatred towards all members of the oppressing group, and makes more trouble for himself by making this hatred clear to anyone and everyone he meets.

 Dalinar: You've got a massive chip on your shoulder, son.
 Not that it's not understandable.